• Use Cases

 Retries, replay, and delivery history stay built in

-• • Field mappings let each destination receive the version of the user payload it expects without hardcoding that projection in your app.
+• • Field mappings let each destination receive the user payload it expects without hardcoding that projection in your app.

-• • Replay and delivery history make it obvious when one destination missed the event and needs to be retried.
+• • Replay and delivery history make it obvious when one destination missed the event in a specific workspace and needs to be retried.

 Why this matters